Daksh777/SpotifyNoPremium/README.md

 ##### Last tested version: `1.1.81.604.gccacfc8c`
 # SpotifyNoPremium
-A cross-platform Spicetify theme which removes all Spotify ads and declutters the stock UI.
+A cross-platform Spicetify theme which removes all Spotify ads (audio, banner, popup, etc.) and declutters the stock UI.

 ---
 We've switched to a cross-platform ad-blocking solution so make sure to use the latest `install.bat` to get the latest features <br> <br>